ac110718/email_server_rust/notes/notes_rust_zero2prod.md

 Cookie is another side channel invisible to the browser history.
 One time use cookies (with no ttl) are called flash messages.
 Cookies are set by attaching a special HTTP header to the response - Set-Cookie.

 When it comes to durability, there are two types of cookies: session cookies and persistent cook- ies.
 Session cookies are stored in memory - they are deleted when the session ends (i.e. the browser is closed).
 Persistent cookies, instead, are saved to disk and will still be there when you re-open the browser.
 Set the max age

+Use Redis as session token store as durability of RAM doesn't matter in this use case.
+For short-lived key value store Redis is good solution with speed boost.

+## Chatper 11 : Fault Tolerant Workflows

+Use idempotency key to ensure that multiple calls on retry have just one effect (i.e. no duplicate requests)